brunch/brunch-guide/content/en/chapter10-web-server.md

 $ npm install --save-dev express body-parser morgan
 ```

-Then we'll let our `brunch-config.coffee` know about it, and make the server auto-run in watch mode, too:
+Then we’ll let our `brunch-config.coffee` know about it, and make the server auto-run in watch mode, too:

 ```coffeescript
 server: